Upside Down & Inside Out

 "Upside Down & Inside Out" is a song by American rock band OK Go.
 It was released as a single from their fourth studio album, Hungry Ghosts.

 The band released a video for the song on February 11, 2016 that featured the members in a zero gravity environment created via flight in a reduced gravity aircraft.
 They produced the video with support from the Russian S7 Airlines.

 Music video

 Production

-The music video for "Upside Down & Inside Out" features the band moving about in zero gravity created by the parabolic flight path of a reduced gravity aircraft in concert with the song, performing various stunts otherwise impossible at normal gravity, including the use of props such as laptop computers and tablets, dozens of balls, and paint-filled balloons.
-Two trained aerialist acrobats, Tatyana Martynova and Anastasia Burdina, also perform during the video, acting as air hostesses from S7 Airlines, and performing various aerial acrobatics, including a demonstration of the conservation of angular momentum.
+The music video for "Upside Down & Inside Out" shows the band moving about in zero gravity created by the parabolic flight path of a reduced gravity aircraft.
+They perform various stunts impossible at normal gravity and use of props such as laptop computers and tablets, dozens of balls, and paint-filled balloons.
+The video also features two trained aerialist acrobats dressed as air hostesses from S7 Airlines, Tatyana Martynova and Anastasia Burdina, who perform aerial acrobatics, including a demonstration of the conservation of angular momentum.